 When you’re trying to climb to the top of search engine rankings, the company you keep is important.
 Backlinks from authoritative sites with content relevant to your business can lift your position in search rankings, but bad links will drag you down.

-If you’ve fine-tuned your site architecture and content and aren’t getting optimal search engine results, you may need to look at your off-site SEO.
+If you’ve fine-tuned your site architecture and content and aren’t getting optimal search engine results, you may need to look at your off-page SEO.
 You can run a link quality analysis to see what kinds of websites are linking to yours.
 And, if you find bad links, you can take steps to clean them up.

-What is a Bad Link?
+What Is a Bad Link?

 What’s the Difference Between High-Quality & Low-Quality Backlinks?

 Backlinks help visitors find your site, but you need to be picky about who’s sending traffic to you.
 Google uses inbound links as one of the determining factors in search engine rankings.